SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_Monitor+.md

 ### In version 1.0.0.1 and 1.0.0.2

-In these versions, the driver only consists of an alarm table.
+In these versions, the connector only consists of an alarm table.

 ## Installation and configuration

-This driver uses an HTTP connection and requires the following input during element creation:
+This connector uses an HTTP connection and requires the following input during element creation:

 **HTTP** **CONNECTION**: